Professor Emeritus, History

 B.A.
 University of Pittsburgh, M.A., Ph.D.
 York University (Toronto)

 Professor Rudin's interests in cultural and environmental history are front and centre in his most recent book, Kouchibouguac: Removal, Resistance and Remembrance at a Canadian National Park (University of Toronto Press, 2016).
 The book explores both the history and memory of the establishment of Kouchibouguac National Park in New Brunswick, whose creation in 1969 led to the expropriation of over 200 (mostly Acadian) families.
 In 2017, Kouchibouguac received from the Canadian Historical Association both the Clio Prize for best book dealing with Atlantic Canada and the Canadian Oral History Association Prize.
 It was also a finalist for the CHA's Macdonald Prize, for best book of the year in Canadian history.
-The book also received the Prix de l'Assemblée nationale from the Institut d'histoire de l'Amérique française.
+In addition, it received the Prix de l'Assemblée nationale from the Institut d'histoire de l'Amérique française, and earned honorable mention for best book of the year from the National (US) Council of Public History.

 The Kouchibouguac project also resulted in the creation of the website, Returning the Voices to Kouchibouguac National Park/Le retour des voix au parc national Kouchibouguac, which allows visitors to hear stories of former residents by way of 26 video portraits that are embedded in a map of the territory at the time of the expropriation.
 The website -- created in collaboration with Philip Lichti -- won the 2014 Public History Prize from the Canadian Historical Association.

-Professor Rudin is also currently leading the Lost Stories Project, which takes little known stories about the Canadian past, transforms them into public art, and then documents the process by way of documentary film.
-The series pilot, Thomas Widd's Lost Story, is available in English, French and ASL at http://loststories.ca.
-Four new films -- made possible by a grant from the federal government's Canada 150 fund -- will be launched in early 2018.
+Professor Rudin has also served as director of the Lost Stories Project, which takes little known stories about the Canadian past, transforms them into public art, and then documents the process by way of documentary film.
+The project's five films -- that Rudin produced -- are available in English, French and (in one case) ASL at http://loststories.ca.

 Kouchibouguac: Removal, Resistance, and Remembrance at a Canadian National Park (Toronto: University of Toronto Press, 2016).